 And anybody waiting for the course to open can “join the waiting list” by subscribing to his email list.

-This tactic helps him grow the list AND have lots of people join his paid course as soon as it opens.
+This tactic helps him grow his email list AND have lots of people join the paid course as soon as it opens.

 A double whammy!